Kathiravan82/dynamicFormsUsingTS/README.md

 # Dynamic Forms - NPM Package

-This project is a simple Google Forms-like application built using TypeScript, HTML, and CSS.
+This project is a simple Google Forms-like application built using TypeScript, HTML, and Tailwind CSS.
 It allows users to dynamically create forms, add different field types, store form data, and submit responses.

 ## Features